rjw245/rjw245.github.io/_posts/2019-05-21-lightweight-memory-protection.md

 ## Requirements

-For this project, I will guarantee mutual isolation and protection of tasks' stack and heap memory.
+The goal of this project is to guarantee mutual isolation and protection of tasks' stack memory, heap memory, and process code and data.
 Stack-allocated variables in one task shall not be readable nor writable by any other task.
 Similarly, memory allocated to a task on the heap will not be readable nor writable by any other task.
 My design will also aim to add minimal overhead to the OS.
 The MPU hardware should not be massively reconfigured at every context switch.

-This implementation supports loading processes from disk into RAM (introduced in lab 5 of EE380L).
+This implementation supports loading processes from disk into RAM.
 Code and data of a loaded process will belong to the process control block and will be accessible to all child tasks.
 However, the stacks of each task in the process will remain inaccessible to one another.
 Also, any heap memory allocated to a process task will be accessible only to it -- not to any other task in the system.

 Importantly, this implementation does not protect task code if the task is compiled with the OS (i.e. not loaded as a process from disk).
 Tasks compiled into the OS executable are able to execute any functions that they can be linked against.

 Task memory will be protected automatically upon task creation and heap allocation.

 As a proof of concept, my implementation can protect memory of up to twenty-nine different tasks.
 It cannot scale indefinitely.
-This is in part due to limitations of the MPU, which imposes a limit on the number of regions that can be individually configured.
-In a system that must support more tasks, the implementation could be changed to make protecting task memory optional, so that while only so many can be protected, more than that may run in the system at any given time.
+This is in part due to limitations of the MPU, which imposes a limit on the number of regions that can be individually configured at one time.
+In a system that must support more tasks, the implementation could be changed to make protecting task memory optional, so that while only so many can be protected, more than that may run in the system.

 ## Target Platform

 My solution is implemented on an ARM Cortex-M4F-based microcontroller: the TM4C123GH6PM.
 It runs at 80MHz and contains 32KB of RAM.
-This is the board used throughout our EE380L course.
-I will be implementing my solution within the OS my partner and I built for this course.
+I will be implementing my solution within the OS built for my real-time operating systems course at UT Austin.
 The OS contains a priority-based scheduler, supports synchronization primitives such as semaphores, and provides a simpler command prompt over the UART interface to interact with the system.
 Tasks are run as unprivileged code and must use the SVC call interface to execute system calls.
 Importantly, the OS does not provide any virtualization of memory since there is no Memory Management Unit (MMU) present in the system.
 The system does, however, provide a Memory Protection Unit (MPU) which can be used to protect memory despite the lack of virtualization.

 ## MPU Functionality